*

 The security forces are being given dramatic new powers to fight

 terrorism'.
-The Government is testing biometric ID cards and
+The Government is testing biometric ID cards and building a

 huge database that will reveal our lives at the touch of a button.